-Adopting the capitalist mindset naturally bends our thinking towards earning money, because literally the opposite can kill us.
+Adopting the capitalist mindset naturally bends our thinking towards wanting to earn money, because literally the opposite can kill us.
 Without money, the system disables us from obtaining basic needs like food, water, health care, etc.

-Either we don’t talk about money or we do so openly, which I find strange, as there’s almost no middle ground between the two.
-The former often vilifies the subject of earning money, pinning on people hell-bent on building wealth whatever the cost.
+Either we don’t talk about money or we do so openly, which can be strange, as there’s almost no middle ground between the two.
+The former often vilifies the subject of earning money, and also the people hell-bent on building wealth at any cost.
 The latter, more often than not, litters financial independence blogs and forums for tips and tricks.

 Clearly, it sucks to be below the poverty line.
 Everybody, including the state, actively works against your odds if you’re poor.
-Doesn’t help when you’re constantly labeled as lazy or unwilling or hard-headed, in spite of the mounting evidence that it isn’t your fault for being poor.
+It doesn’t help when you’re constantly labeled as lazy or unwilling or hard-headed, in spite of the mounting evidence that it isn’t your fault for being poor.

-Does this mean that we should start obsessing over hoarding money, and try to deepen our pocket so it opens more opportunities?
+Does this mean that we should start obsessing over hoarding money, and try to deepen our pockets so it opens more opportunities?

 One thing I like about the seasoned “veterans” of the FI/RE movement (“Financial Independence / Retire Early”) is that many of them encourage you to have a target number in mind, it being the amount of money you can live on without having to work (in the traditional sense) again.
 This number is the amount of money you need to retire completely from the so-called rat race, and, as a rough estimate, is supposed to be somewhere between 15 to 30 times your annual expense, depending a number of factors like lifestyle choices (or changes), income, luck, etc.

-In order to determine your annual expense, you need to start tracking your expense first!
-I suggest doing it for a month, just to build the habit, but if that’s too much, you can do weekly.
-When you have a month’s worth of expenses, multiply it by 12 (or by 52 if you only did the weekly), and you now have a rough estimate of your annual expense.
-Of course, the longer you track your expenses, the cleaner the data, the more accurate your tracker will be.
+In order to determine your annual expense, start tracking your expenses first!
+Do it for a month to build the habit.
+When you have a month’s worth of expenses, multiply it by 12, and you now have a rough estimate of your annual expense.
+Of course, the longer you track your expenses, the cleaner the data, the more accurate your number will be.